Observation of a Dislocation Related Interfacial Friction Mechanism in Mobile Solid $^4$He: Experimental Background

-Over the last few years, we grew and studied many tens of single crystals.
-The variation of the frequency and dissipation with temperature and external drive were similar for all of them.
-In this study, we collected and analyzed such data of 5 hcp crystals grown under a variety of conditions: (a) grown in the hcp phase from a normal fluid at some temperature above the upper triple point of 1.772K. (b) grown from the superfluid in the hcp phase below the lower triple point of 1.464K. (c) grown in the bcc phase at 1.65K, and then transformed into the hcp structure after having been cooled below the triple point at 1.46K. (d) same as (a) or (c), but grown from a $^3$He-$^4$He mixture containing 100 ppm of $^3$He instead of $^4$He of commercial purity.
-The selection of a diverse variety of initial conditions for the crystal growth was intended to look for quantitatively similar features in their response to temperature and drive changes, independent of the growth procedure.
+Over the last few years, we studied many tens of solid samples prepared as single crystals under a variety of growth conditions\cite{a013,a014,a015}.
+Depending on the temperature and pressure at which a crystal is grown, we could grow either bcc or hcp solid.
+Most crystals were grown using commercially pure $^4$He, and some were grown using a 100 ppm $^3$He-$^4$He mixture.
+While studying the response of the TO containing the solid, we noticed that the variation of the resonant frequency and dissipation of the TO with temperature and applied drive were similar for all of these samples.
+This observation indicates that the mechanism responsible for the dissipation is common for all these solid samples.
+To try and understand this mechanism, in this study we collected and analyzed such data of 5 hcp crystals grown under a variety of conditions: (a) grown in the hcp phase from a normal fluid at some temperature above the upper triple point of 1.772K. (b) grown from the superfluid in the hcp phase below the lower triple point of 1.464K. (c) grown in the bcc phase at 1.65K, and then transformed into the hcp structure after having been cooled below the triple point at 1.46K. (d) same as (a) or (c), but grown from a $^3$He-$^4$He mixture containing 100 ppm of $^3$He.
+The selection of a diverse variety of initial conditions for the crystal growth was intended to look for quantitatively similar features in their response to temperature and drive changes, independent of the growth conditions.
+For the crystals and TO used in this experiment, the decoupling process caused the moment of inertia of the solid to decrease by typically 30\%.
+We remark in this context that when we grow a polycrystalline solid to begin with rather than a single crystal\cite{a015}, the decoupled mass decreased to $\sim$1\%, similar to what is measured by other groups who study polycrystals grown with the blocked capillary technique \cite{a021,a022,a023,a024}.
+Hence, starting with a single crystal is essential in maximizing the decoupled mass.